praekeltfoundation/platform-mnch/Onboarding/README.md

     print('gitleaks precommit disabled\
      (enable with `git config hooks.gitleaks true`)')
 ```
 4. Make a gitleaks.toml file, [copy their toml file](https://github.com/gitleaks/gitleaks/blob/master/config/gitleaks.toml) just for good measure, then add this to the bottom.
-The regex checks for 40 character keys, however it allows 40 repeating characters, allowing us to put in placeholders.
+The regex checks for 40 character keys, so placeholders will have to be less than that (Go doesn't support lookaheads, so we can't use a fancier regex to exclude repeating characters).
 ```
 [[rules]]
 id = "wagtail-key"